brisskit-uol/redcap/README.md

 To build a local zip artifact, the default install invocation is sufficient... mvn clean install

-To deploy to the remote BRISSKit repos, use the following script which attempts to set up an ssh tunnel to the brisskit maven machine before doing the remote deploy: mvn-remote-deploy.sh
+To deploy to the remote BRISSKit repos, use mvn clean deploy

-Special note.
-The above strategy is not working as at 4/5/2015.
-The tunnelling is not working as expected.
+For the deploy you will need requisite credentials in your settings.xml file.